RodrigoAroeira/Pycrosoft-Paint/README.md

 python3 main.py
 ```
 ### 2. Run the executable file

+## Features

+- Press L to load saved drawings
+- Press S to save the current drawing
+- Press R to clear the screen

+- Press the left mouse button to draw with black color
+- Press the right mouse button to draw with white color/erase
+- Press the middle mouse button to draw with green color
+- Press both mouse buttons to draw with yellow color

 ## Contributing
 Pull requests are welcome.
 Please open an issue first to discuss the changes.